mmisamore/fregetalk/fregetalk.md

 > - Everything in Functional Programming, plus ...

-> - Evaluating expressions does not cause side-effects (i.e. observable interactions with state or the outside world)
+> - Evaluating expressions does not cause side-effects (i.e.
+    <span style="color:red">observable interactions with state or the outside world</span>)

 > - In any context, evaluating an expression more than once always gives the same answer